Hayden1204/ClassiClient/readme.md

 ##### Using Visual Studio (command line)
 1. Use 'Developer Tools for Visual Studio' from Start Menu
-2. Navigate to the directory with ClassiCube's source code
+2. Navigate to the directory with ClassiClient's source code
 3. Run `cl.exe src\*.c third_party\bearssl\*.c /link user32.lib gdi32.lib winmm.lib dbghelp.lib shell32.lib comdlg32.lib /out:ClassiCube.exe`

 ##### Using MinGW-w64
 Assuming that you used the installer from https://sourceforge.net/projects/mingw-w64/ :
 1. Install MinGW-W64
 2. Use either *Run Terminal* from Start Menu or run *mingw-w64.bat* in the installation folder
-3. Navigate to the directory with ClassiCube's source code
+3. Navigate to the directory with ClassiClient's source code
 4. Run either:
     * `make windows` - produces a simple non-optimised executable, easier to debug
     * `make windows RELEASE=1` - produces an optimised executable, harder to debug